Ipomoea purpurea: Chemistry

-The triangular seeds have some history of use as a psychedelic; they, like I. tricolor, may contain LSA.
-Effects are reported to be somewhat similar to those of LSD.
+Ergoline alkaloids

+Though some studies have reported the presence of ergoline alkaloids in I. purpurea other studies with more rigorous taxonomic identification of plant material have failed to reproduce such findings and attribute such discrepancies to failure to properly differentiate plant material at a species level.

 Flower color

 Acylated cyanidin glycosides can be isolated from violet-blue flowers of I. purpurea.
 These anthocyanins were all based on cyanidin 3-sophoroside-5-glucoside, acylated with caffeic acid and/or p-coumaric acid.

 Acylated pelargonidin glycosides can be isolated from the red-purple flowers of I. purpurea.
 The acylated anthocyanins were all based on pelargonidin 3-sophoroside-5-glucoside, acylated with caffeic acid and/or glucosylcaffeic acid.

-Toxic treatments

-Commercial morning glory seeds are commonly treated with toxic methylmercury, which serves as a preservative and a cumulative neurotoxic poison that is considered useful by some to discourage their recreational use.
-The US has no legal requirement to disclose to buyers that seeds have been treated with a toxic heavy metal compound.
-According to the book Substances of Abuse, in addition to methylmercury, the seeds are commonly coated with a chemical that cannot be removed with washing that is designed to cause unpleasant physical symptoms, such as nausea and abdominal pain.
-The book states that this chemical is also toxic.